aws-samples/amazon-eks-security-immersion-day/content/2-identity-and-access-management/4-eks-cluster-iam-access-management/index.en.md

 You can use both types of identities with cluster.
 Users need to configure their kubectl config file to access Kubernetes objects on cluster.

-## Cluster authentication modes

-The authentication mode determines methods to allow IAM principals to access Kubernetes objects on cluster.
-There are 3 cluster `authentication modes`.

-1. **CONFIG_MAP**: `aws-auth ConfigMap` Only.
-This is the original authentication mode for Amazon EKS clusters.
-The IAM principal that created the cluster is the initial user that can access the cluster by using kubectl.

-2. **API_AND_CONFIG_MAP**: With this, you can use both methods (i.e. EKS API and ConfigMap) to add IAM principals to the cluster.
-Note that each method stores separate entries.

-3. **API**: `Access entries` only.
-With this, you can use the EKS API, AWS Command Line Interface, AWS SDKs, AWS CloudFormation, and AWS Management Console to manage access to the cluster for IAM principals.

-Each access entry has a `type` and you can use the combination of an `access scope` to limit the principal to a specific namespace and an `access policy` to set preconfigured reusable permissions policies.
-Alternatively, you can use the Standard type and Kubernetes RBAC groups to assign custom permissions.

 ## Introduction to Amazon EKS Cluster IAM Access Management Controls